michiel-jfx/iceconverter/README.md

 Note: this JavaFX project is built with GraalVM 23 with Gluon included, but it doesn't use any com.gluonhq artifacts, it only uses javafx packages.
 This means there is no popup from Gluon Mobile.

-If you want to setup a working Linux (Ubuntu) environment, see the [nop](https://www.dotjava.nl/nop) homepage.
+If you want to setup a working Linux (Ubuntu) environment, see this [blog](https://www.dotjava.nl/2025/04/20/ubuntu-for-mobile-android-java-development/).
 It describes setting up the environment.

 ## Build and run on your phone (android)
 ```